 CAMERON INDOOR STADIUM is considered the crown jewel of college basketball.
 Cameron was renovated in the late 1980s and underwent a series of improvements in 2009 to enhance the game-day experience.

-DUKE PERFORMANCES hosts 60–70 professional performing arts events, including music, theater, dance, and talks on campus each year.
+DUKE PERFORMANCES hosts 60–70 professional performing arts events each year, including music, theater, dance, and talks on campus.
 Many events are held in the Rubenstein Arts Center and Page Auditorium, with others held at Reynolds Industries Theater, Baldwin Auditorium, the Nelson Music Room, and other venues.

 BRYAN CENTER is the hub of student activity.
 It serves as an expanded student union and contains theaters, restaurants, a coffeehouse, book and merchandise stores, an information desk, a post office, and more.

 DUKE CHAPEL, an iconic symbol of the University, is at the center of the Gothic West Campus.
 Built in 1932, the chapel is dominated by a 210-foot tower housing a 50-bell carillon, which is played at the end of each workday.

 MARY LOU WILLIAMS CENTER FOR BLACK CULTURE, established in 1983, features an art gallery, performing space, library, and lounge and sponsors speakers and events on race, ethnicity, and social difference.

 PAGE AUDITORIUM is Duke’s largest theater, with a capacity of 1,200 seats.
 It has been the site of thousands of performances and lectures since its opening in 1930, including speeches by the Reverend Martin Luther King, Jr. and future President John F. Kennedy.

 DUKE SPORTS HALL OF FAME showcases all of Duke’s teams in a public museum featuring video, audio, trophy cases, and a theater.